francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 >>>
 ```

-### Set Your Global Default Python Version
+### Set your global default Python version
-The final Pyenv configuration step!
 To make sure you always start a shell session with your preferred default Python version, add this line to your `~/.zshrc`:

 ```
 export PYENV_VERSION=3.8.0